calltelemetry/calltelemetry/README.md

-# On Premise version of CallTelemetry CURRI Blocking
+# Support Repo for the On Premise version of CallTelemetry

+The code is still inside a private repo, please use this repo for issue tracking purposes.

 ### Install Docker and Docker Compose for your OS
 https://docs.docker.com/v17.09/engine/installation/